Trail running

 Public transport

-Take the train to Martigny, then change and take a connection to Le Châble.
-Take the bus from here to the village of Fionnay.
+Take the train to Martigny and change to the regional train to Le Châble.
+From there, a bus takes you to the village of Fionnay.

 Approach

-Take the A9 highway to Martigny and continue on the road to Grand-Saint-Bernard, and then on the road to Mauvoisin in the Val de Bagnes until you reach Fionnay.
+Take the A9 highway to Martigny and continue towards Grand-Saint-Bernard.
+Then join the road to Mauvoisin into Val de Bagnes up to Fionnay.

 Parking

-Free parking is available along the road near the Fionnay bus stop.
+Free parking spaces are available along the road near the Fionnay bus stop.

 Equipment